ibm-cloud-docs/storage-scale/creating-workspace.md

 {: #before-you-begin-creating-cli}
 {: cli}

-Before you get started, make sure you have completed the prerequisites found in [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/storage-scale?topic=storage-scale-setting-up-cli).
+Before you get started, make sure that you have completed the prerequisites in [Setting up the {{site.data.keyword.bplong_notm}} CLI](/docs/storage-scale?topic=storage-scale-setting-up-cli).

 ## Creating a workspace by using the CLI
 {: #create-workspace-cli}
 {: cli}

-The first step when using {{site.data.keyword.bpshort}} is to create a workspace with the specific configuration parameters defined in the corresponding Terraform source code.
+The first step using {{site.data.keyword.bpshort}} is to create a workspace with the specific configuration parameters defined in the corresponding Terraform source code.

 Use the following CLI command to create a workspace with your `config.json` file.
 Make sure that the `config.json` file exists in the directory where you run the command.